Buy a shotgun: Legal analysis

 The Wilmington, Delaware police department – in whose jurisdiction it is believed Biden's shotguns were stored – advised that it was illegal for residents to discharge firearms on their property unless "you really feel that your life is being threatened".
-Former Delaware deputy attorney general John Garey also advised residents not to follow Biden's advise to "fire two blasts" due to Delaware self-defense statutes which required a person have a reasonable fear of "imminent death" before resorting to deadly force.
+Former Delaware deputy attorney general John Garey also advised residents not to follow Biden's advice to "fire two blasts" due to Delaware self-defense statutes which required a person have a reasonable fear of "imminent death" before resorting to deadly force.
 Some gun rights advocates also opined that they felt Biden's advice was legally reckless.

 Kathleen Jennings, a prosecutor at the Delaware Department of Justice, disagreed with assessments that Biden's advice was unsound noting that "in Delaware, a person can legally fire a weapon to protect themselves and others from someone intruding onto her dwelling".
 Questioned by The Washington Post whether her reading of the law was colored by the fact that Biden's son, Beau Biden, was at the time the head of the Delaware Department of Justice, Jennings rejected the suggestion and noted she had spent 32 years as both a prosecutor and a criminal defense attorney.